blog2i2j/cybersader..cyberbase/📁 06 - Learning, Notes/BHIS, Antisyphon/Assumed Compromise/92 - Action Items for Orgs/92 - Action Items for Orgs.md

 - Review DPI capabilities on firewalls
 - PowerAutomate - used for exfil by hackers
 	- Hackers are good at getting around DLP by avoiding UI interactions
+- Review 3rd party printer management - toner and paper and such
+	- Printers sometimes have access to everything (shares and email)
+	- 3rd parties should change default creds on these
 -